DaisyIpatzi/daisyipatzi.github.io/_projects/2023-07-21-dechiphering-big-data-final.md

 title: '"Deciphering Big Data" Module'
 subtitle: 'An In-Depth Exploration of Big Data Technologies and the Future of Big Data Analytics'
 date: 2023-07-21 00:00:00
-description: Deciphering Big Data at [Essex](https://online.essex.ac.uk/)
+description: Learning Outcomes of "Deciphering Big Data" Module at University of Essex.
 featured_image: '/images/demo/DBD_1.jpg'
 ---